-An Intentional Tort Theory of Patents (under submission).
+An Intentional Tort Theory of Patents 68 Florida Law Review (forthcoming).

-The Rise of Bioinformatics Examination in the Patent Office (with Arti Rai & Bhaven Sampat) (under submission).
+When Biopharma Meets Software: Bioinformatics at the Patent Office (under submission) (with Arti Rai & Bhaven Sampat)

 What’s It Worth to Keep a Secret?, 13 Duke Law & Technology Review (forthcoming 2015) (with Nicola Searle & Gavin Reid).

 - Analyzes trade secret prosecutions under the 1996 Economic Espionage Act, revealing discrepancies between valuation and sentencing and finding under-utilization of the EEA.

 Expired Patents, 64 Catholic University Law Review (forthcoming 2015).

 Gender Diversity in the Patent Bar, 14 John Marshall Review of Intellectual Property Law 67–90 (2014).